 speaker

-Mark Arzan
+Mark

 Chief Executive Officer

-Yeah, subsidies have always been part of the business and they continue to be part of being a partner with a hospital is working together to figure out what's best.
-And if we're a good partner, then subsidies, you know, in many times, you know, are called into play.
-We have a very good relationship with our hospital system.
-So we, you know, that's just part of the overall relationship that we have.
+Yeah, subsidies have always been part of the business, and they continue to be.
+Part of being a partner with a hospital is working together to figure out what's best, and if we're a good partner, then subsidies, you know, in many times, you know, are called into play.
+We have a very good relationship with our hospital system, so we, you know, that's just part of the overall relationship that we have.
 It's, you know, normal business.
 Nothing's changed.

 speaker

-Philip Shickering
+Philip Schickering

 Analyst, Deutsche Bank